WP All Import Add-On for The Events Calendar

 Preamble

-The migration process is fairly simple: the data needs to be exported from one site and needs to be imported into the other site.
+The migration process is fairly simple: the data needs to be exported from one site and imported into the other site.
 This has to be done for every post type you would like to migrate separately.
 It is as easy as it sounds.
 Still, there are a few details to pay attention to to make sure the migration is successful.

-It is always good to create a database backup of the destination site before starting the migration.
+It is always a good idea to create a database backup of the destination site before starting the migration.
 To prevent any surprises, it is even better to test the migration on a staging site first, which should be an exact copy of the live destination site.
 The Events Calendar is not responsible for any data loss.

 “Lock” the site